The Pultrusion Report | Tencom

 While some types of plastic are undoubtedly part of the problem, others are actually part of the solution.

-The vast majority of plastic waste is thermoplastic.
-Materials like polyethylene terephthalate (PET), polyethylene, and polyamide (or nylon) are the most common materials used to make single-use items like packaging materials and beverage bottles.
 These materials are lightweight, inexpensive, melt-processable, reprocessable, and easy to mold into a wide range of shapes.
 But this versatility is a double-edged sword.
-Because items like blow-molded thermoplastic beverage bottles are so inexpensive and easy to replace, they enter the waste stream after a single use.
+Because items such as blow-molded thermoplastic beverage bottles are inexpensive and easy to replace, they enter the waste stream after a single use.

-While some thermoplastics are recyclable, we now know that only a small portion enter the recycling stream.
-Beginning in the 1980s, municipal recycling programs seemed to offer a way to simultaneously reduce the environmental impact of single-use thermoplastics and reduce the amount of landfill waste.
 However, even the best municipal recycling programs have only a minimal impact on curtailing plastic waste.
-On average, only 9% of plastics collected through such programs actually wind up being recycled.
+On average, only 9% of plastics collected through such programs are actually recycled.
 The rest ends up in landfills and incinerators.
-And the recycling process itself is expensive, resource-intensive, and typically results in materials with inferior physical properties relative to their un-recycled counterparts.
+The recycling process is expensive and resource-intensive, and typically yields materials with inferior physical properties compared with their virgin counterparts.

 Thermoplastic vs. Thermoset: Environmental Impact